Food That Harms, Food that HealsBy Dr. Margaret Paul

 The food industry, drug companies, and insurance companies are intricately tied up in why we have a health care crisis.

-Let's take Carrie as an example.
-Carrie was brought up by parents who knew nothing about good nutrition.
+Let's take Angie as an example.
+Angie was brought up by parents who knew nothing about good nutrition.
 Both of her parents worked and had little time to cook, so they often relied on cheap meals such as McDonalds.
-Carrie's mother, frazzled from work and trying the best she could to take care of Carrie and her two brothers, often gave them candy and cookies to get them off her back, and breakfast was sugared dry cereal with milk.
+Angie's mother, frazzled from work and trying the best she could to take care of Angie and her two siblings, often gave them candy and cookies to get them off her back, and breakfast was sugared dry cereal with milk.